Educationing future generations

 Being a positive influence in society

-He has acted on that belief by generously donating to education and culture in China and Australia.
+He has acted on that belief by generously donating to educational and cultural projects in China and Australia。

 2013: KINGOLD donates more than RMB 100 million to establish the Vocational and Technical Education Center in Chaonan District, Shantou City, to cultivate new talent.